animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-To use {data-store-name} as a *caching provider* in Spring’s {spring-framework-docs}/integration.html#cache\[*Cache Abstraction*\], and have {sdg-acronym} automatically create {data-store-name} Regions for the caches required by your application service components, then annotate your Spring, {data-store-name} client or server application class with `@EnableGemfireCaching` and `@EnableCachingDefinedRegions`, as follows:
+To use GemFire as a *caching provider* in Spring’s {spring-framework-docs}/integration.html#cache\[*Cache Abstraction*\], and have {sdg-acronym} automatically create GemFire Regions for the caches required by your application service components, then annotate your Spring, GemFire client or server application class with `@EnableGemfireCaching` and `@EnableCachingDefinedRegions`, as follows: